vrockai/pipeline-test/docs/content.md

 ## Resistome expansion in disease-associated human gut microbiomes.
- 30.07.2023, _S Fredriksen, S de Warle, P van Baarlen, J Boekhorst, JM Wells_
+ 31.07.2023, _S Fredriksen, S de Warle, P van Baarlen, J Boekhorst, JM Wells_

-The resistome, the collection of antibiotic resistance genes (ARGs) in a microbiome, is increasingly recognised as relevant to the development of clinically relevant antibiotic resistance.
+_Humans, Gastrointestinal Microbiome, Microbiota, Anti-Bacterial Agents, Drug Resistance, Microbial, Genes, Bacterial_ The resistome, the collection of antibiotic resistance genes (ARGs) in a microbiome, is increasingly recognised as relevant to the development of clinically relevant antibiotic resistance.
 Many metagenomic studies have reported resistome differences between groups, often in connection with disease and/or antibiotic treatment.
 However, the consistency of resistome associations with antibiotic- and non-antibiotic-treated diseases has not been established.
 In this study, we re-analysed human gut microbiome data from 26 case-control studies to assess the link between disease and the resistome.

 [Source](https://doi.org/10.1186/s40168-023-01610-1)